lpiepiora/bower-webpack-plugin/README.md

 The plugin takes options object as its single argument.

+* `modulesDirectories` {`string[]` or `string`} - the array of extra module directories, the plugin will look for bower components in.
+The plugin searches also for modules in directories defined at [`resolve.modulesDirectories`](http://webpack.github.io/docs/configuration.html#resolve-modulesdirectories).

 * `manifestFiles` {`string[]` or `string`} - the names of the bower manifest files.
 The plugin will try them in the order they are mentioned.
 The first matching will be used.